C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Examples

-Example 1 shows a growing pattern; the pattern is a square to which 1 square is added to each subsequent term.
+Example 1 shows a growing pattern in which 1 square is added to each subsequent term.

-Example 2 shows a spiral shell, whose1st term (basic pattern) is the first spiral in the centre of the shell.
-The other terms are obtained according to a certain regularity (often associated with the Fibonacci sequence and the golden ratio).
+Example 2 shows a spiral shell, whose 1st term (basic pattern) is the first spiral in the centre of the shell.
+The other terms are obtained according to a certain regularity (often associated with the Fibonacci pattern and the golden ratio).
 The pattern formed by the different spirals is a growing pattern because the size of the spirals increases according to a pattern rule.

-The third example represents a pyramid, whose first term is a rectangular prism at the top, to which are added stones whose base area grows according to a certain pattern rule.
+Example 3 represents a pyramid, whose first term is a rectangular prism at the top, to which are added blocks whose base area grows according to a certain pattern rule.

-Knowledge: Numeric Pattern
+Knowledge: Numeric Patterns

 Examples